 When A Death Occurs

-Our staff will guide you through the many arrangements that must be made within a short time, including contacting the cemetery, placing obituary notices in the newspapers, ordering flowers, and contacting the clergy or a celebrant and musicians.
+Our staff will guide you through all the arrangements that must be made within a short time, including contacting the cemetery, placing obituary notices in the newspapers, ordering flowers, and contacting the clergy or a celebrant and musicians.
 We will also assist you with the many tasks that must be handled after the funeral.
 Our experienced, licensed Funeral Directors have answers to your important questions.

 What Do I Do when Someone Dies?